ok-borg/borg/README.md

         ...
 ```

+Use `borg pipeto less` to pipe the results straight to `less`, or any other program of your choosing.

 Can't find what you are looking for?
 Be a good hacker and contribute your wisdom to the hive mind - [add your own snippets or tweak the existing ones.](https://github.com/ok-borg/borg/tree/master/docs)

 ### Install